Skip to main content

 📄Connect via SSH

-ROS comes with some command line tools that can help to introspect the current network of running nodes.
-Some of the available tools are as follows:
+ROS 2 comes with command line tools that can help to introspect the current network of running nodes.
+The ROS 2 CLI uses a unified command structure with the format ros2 <command> <verb>.
+Some of the available commands are:

-• rosnode - printing information about currently running nodes, killing them, testing connectivity,
+• ros2 node - printing information about currently running nodes, testing connectivity,

-• rostopic - listing and printing information about topics currently in use, printing published messages, publishing data to topics, finding a type of published messages
+• ros2 topic - listing and printing information about topics currently in use, printing published messages, publishing data to topics, finding the type of published messages

-• rosservice - listing and printing information about available services, calling the service with provided arguments,
+• ros2 service - listing and printing information about available services, calling the service with provided arguments,

-• rosmsg - displaying the fields of a specified ROS message type.
+• ros2 interface - displaying the fields of a specified ROS 2 message, service or action type.

 Let's try running some examples.
 Before that, connect to Leo Rover via SSH.